lvhuy2002/game-AI-web/README.md

 ## 2. Before you continue❗

-This project use ReactJS and NodeJS for the web, TensorFlowJS for the model.
+This project use ReactJS for the front-end, NodeJS and MongoDB for the back-end, TensorFlowJS for the model.
 Make sure you have installed the lastest version of ReactJS and NodeJS.

 ### How to install and play⁉️